 Once Sauron comes down, he starts to roll an unstoppable boulder at your opponent.
 No one wants to pay the ward cost to get rid of him, and every time anyone casts a spell, you get another Amass trigger.

-Soon your Orcs will be enormous, something on your board will be very hard to block, and you'll be drawing several cards a turn.
+Soon, your Orcs will be enormous, something on your board will be very hard to block, and you'll be drawing several cards a turn.
 Sauron works great with several cards from the Lord of the Rings set, which have a very high power level.
 And you can bring in all the old Amass cards from War of the Spark, too.

-Key cards for a Sauron commander deck
+Gamechangers for a Sauron deck

 The Ur Dragon